Naobaogou Formation

 The Naobaogou Formation is a geological formation in the Daqing Mountains of China.
-It is likely of Lopingian age.
-It consists of three rhythms of sediment, labelled members I-III primarily of purple siltstone, but each with a thick basal conglomerate bed.
+It is likely of Lopingian (Late Permian) age.
+It consists of three rhythms of sediment, labeled members I-III primarily of purple siltstone, but each with a thick basal conglomerate bed.
 It is notable for its fossil content, producing one of the most diverse Late Permian vertebrate faunas outside Russia and South Africa.